baranesyan/SpaceShootingGamePrototype/README.md

 This project uses third-party assets from the Unity Asset Store.

-These assets are used under the Unity Asset Store license for non-commercial/educational purposes.
+These assets are available for free use under the Unity Asset Store license.
 All rights and ownership belong to the original creators.

 Credits: